KhaelK138/KhaelK138.github.io/markdown/LinuxPrivilegeEscalation.md

 ## Abusing System Linux Components

 **PATH Abuse**
-- If we can write executables to PATH (linpeas will let us know if we can), we can replace common binaries with our custom malicious ones
+- If we can write executables to PATH, and other users share that PATH, we can replace common binaries with our custom malicious ones
 - For example, if we can write to `/usr/sbin`, we could add a file there called `cat` with `echo 'root2:Fdzt.eqJQ4s0g:0:0:root:/root:/bin/bash' >> /etc/passwd` inside
 	- Since `/usr/sbin` comes first in `$PATH` (and is shared among users), scripts run by root that call `cat` would run our binary
 	- These can be startup scripts or application scripts, we just need root to run it